-We recognise that some children with special education needs may also have physical disabilities.
-Parents and prospective parents of disabled children can obtain copies of the Schools' Accessibility Plans by contacting the Governors' Office.
-This shows the ways in which we already have and plan to make our buildings progressively more accessible to disabled pupils, parents and visitors.
+We recognise that some children with special education needs may also have physical disabilities. parents/carers and prospective parents/carers of disabled children can obtain copies of the Schools' Accessibility Plans by contacting the Governors' Office.
+This shows the ways in which we already have and plan to make our buildings progressively more accessible to disabled pupils, parents/carers and visitors.